LLNL/Silo/docs/Chapter2-Section6.md

 #### Returned value:
 DBWriteSlice returns zero on success and -1 on failure.

 #### Description:

-The DBWriteSlice function writes a slab of data to a simple variable from the data provided in the var pointer.
+The `DBWriteSlice` function writes a slab of data to a simple variable from the data provided in the var pointer.
 Any hyperslab of data may be written.

-The size of the entire variable (after all slabs have been written) must be known when the DBWriteSlice function is called.
+The size of the entire variable (after all slabs have been written) must be known when the `DBWriteSlice` function is called.
 The data in the var parameter is written into the entire variable using the location specified in the offset, length, and stride parameters.
-The data that makes up the entire variable may be written with one or more calls to DBWriteSlice.
+The data that makes up the entire variable may be written with one or more calls to `DBWriteSlice`.

-The minimum length value is 1 and the minimum stride value is one.
+The minimum length value is `1` and the minimum stride value is one.

-A one-dimensional array slice:.
+A one-dimensional array slice:

-Figure 0-11: Array slice.
+Figure 0-11: Array slice

 ### `DBReadVar()` - Read a simple Silo variable.